mtpereira/backshop-ansible-101/slides/md/slides.md

 ### Tasks - `2/playbook.yml`

   - Deploys app on both webservers
-  - Idempotency for source code changes
+  - Idempotence for source code changes
   - Every value is hardcoded on the Playbook
   - No way to reuse parts of the Play